Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 Voltage adapter

-A plug adapter that supports outlet types C, D and G. Check that you find the necessary type.
-Many adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C, D and G. Make sure to pick the necessary type.
+The vast majority of adapters available are just plugs and expect your devices to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+This one should work in most locations.

 Airplane phone mount